Creating a great candidate experience is crucial if you want to hire the right people for your roles.

 The usual formula is that the more time a job seeker has spent on interviewing with the recruiter, the more you need to spend on giving them feedback, guidance and attention.
-It's a reciprocal relationship.

-Yes, but there will be all the others to whom you made the difference by humanising what can sometimes feel like a very stressful recruiting process.
+Yes, but there will be all the others to whom you made a difference by humanizing what can sometimes feel like a very stressful job search.

-It takes perhaps 2 extra seconds to find the right reason and, although there is a fear that candidates may get defensive or react and rant about their negative candidate experience, most of the time rejected candidates will appreciate that you have reviewed their circumstance and reacted to it.
+It takes perhaps 2 extra seconds to find the right reason and, although there is a fear that candidates may get defensive or react and rant about their supposedly negative candidate experience, most of the time rejected candidates will appreciate that you have reviewed their circumstances and reacted to it.

 I’ve found it’s useful to create a visual representation of what the process will look like for them—like a map!

 As mentioned above, the more time the job applicant spends interviewing the fewer automated comms they should get.